 - 163 x 163 mm in size

-The Manrose QF100T is a more affordable silent bathroom extractor fan that’s backed by a 3 year warranty.
+Overall, the Manrose QF100T is a more affordable silent bathroom extractor fan that’s backed by a 3 year warranty.
 Compared to similar priced alternatives that claim to be silent, this fan also has the extraction rate performance to match.

 Check it Out